christimahu/blahajpi/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior at [https://blahajpi.com/contact/](https://blahajpi.com/contact/).
-All complaints will be reviewed and investigated promptly and fairly.
+Please report unacceptable behavior to Christi Mahu via [https://ChristiMahu.com](https://ChristiMahu.com).

 ## How Can I Contribute?